adderpositive/crypto-historical-data/README.md

 ## TODO
 - change date to more friendly UX
 - add styles to rocket! <3
-- rewrite to vanila JS
+- rewrite to vanila JS with support for ECMAScript 6